-Positive like for like sales and gross profits delivered by the Theo Paphitis Retail Group for Christmas 2016 trading period, being 6 weeks to 24 December.
+Positive like-for-like sales delivered by the Theo Paphitis Retail Group for the Christmas 2017 trading period, being 6 weeks to 24 December:

 “As anticipated and reported, the Christmas trading period as has been the case for most of this year, was ‘hard work’ for many retailers.
 In all my years I have never seen it so hard and unforgiving where the shopper will punish you if you take your eye off the ball.
 I am therefore very pleased that we were able to deliver growth as a Group.

 IThe dynamics were different for us again this year; as expected we saw further strong growth online across all our key brands, however, it was our heritage brands, Ryman and Robert Dyas, that managed to put in the strongest performances through stores.
 We found that footfall in our stores operating in the key regional shopping centres was weaker than expected, impacting Boux more than the other brands whilst also at the same time experiencing some supply chain difficulties which have now been rectified and stock levels are returning to normal.
 The lack of footfall did lead to a very competitive market and I am pleased that our margins were only fractionally below last year.
 Inventory was purchased and managed tightly given our outlook on the market at the start of the year.